Low Carb White Lupin Tortilla. Just 1.5g carbs for 1/2.

 Is lupin a grain or not?

-Lupin is the seed (or bean) of a legume plant, so I believe it should NOT be called a grain.
+Lupin is the seed (or bean) of a legume plant, so it is incorrect to call it a grain.
 Yet various websites refer to lupin as a grain.
 In my view, that’s truly misleading and it could mean that people choosing to eat grain free and ketogenic might avoid it just because of its incorrect nomenclature.

 The bottom line is that it is gluten free, grain free, high in fiber, extremely low in carbs, choc-full of essential amino acids and just as versatile, if not more so, than coconut flour or almond flour.
 Plus it’s definitely a lot cheaper if you know where to buy it.
 Just make sure you buy white lupin flour, not other varieties you may come across.